 Encrypt data at rest and in motion

-In scenarios that use sensitive data, encrypt the data at rest — that is, the data in storage.
-Each time data moves from one location to the next, use SSL to secure the data transfer.
+Encrypt sensitive data at rest — that is, in the Blob storage.
+Each time data moves from one location to the other, use SSL to secure the data transfer.
 For more information, see the Azure Storage security guide.

 Secure data in a virtual network

 For production deployments, consider deploying the Azure Machine Learning cluster into a subnet of a virtual network that you specify.
 This allows the compute nodes in the cluster to communicate securely with other virtual machines or with an on-premises network.
-You can also use service endpoints with blob storage to grant access from a virtual network.
+You can also use service or private endpoints for all associated resources to grant access from a virtual network.

-While running your job, it's important to monitor the progress and make sure that things are working as expected.
+While running your job, it is important to monitor the progress and make sure that things are working as expected.
 However, it can be a challenge to monitor across a cluster of active nodes.

 Azure Machine Learning offers many ways to instrument your experiments.
 The stdout/stderr from your scripts are automatically logged.
 These logs are automatically synced to your workspace Blob storage.
 You can either view these files through the Azure portal, or download or stream them using the Python SDK or Azure Machine Learning CLI.
 If you log your experiments using Tensorboard, these logs are automatically synced and you can access them directly or use the Azure Machine Learning SDK to stream them to a Tensorboard session.